kei5uke/kei5uke.github.io/content/posts/amaterasu/index.md

 <p>The server encountered an internal error and was unable to complete your request.
 Either the server is overloaded or there is an error in the application.</p>
 ```

-Upload and execute php reverse shell does not work.
+Uploaded and executed php reverse shell, but it did not work.

 # First Shell